Bodies of plane crash victims found in Russia's Far East | Business

 Bodies of plane crash victims found in Russia's Far East

-Rescuers have found the bodies of nine victims a day after a plane crash in a remote area in Russias Far East, local authorities said.
-Solodov said Tuesday that a group of government officials including Transport Minister Vitaly Savelyev will head to Palana on Wednesday.
+Rescuers have found the bodies of 19 victims a day after a plane crash in a remote area in Russias Far East, the authorities said.
+An Antonov An-26 carrying 28 people crashed Tuesday near its destination town of Palana in the region of Kamchatka, apparently as it came in for a landing in bad weather.

 - Country: